MicrosoftDocs/customer-voice/cv-docs/manage-projects.md

 |Customer Voice survey question response|Project creator|Team (Dataverse)|
 ||||

+> [!IMPORTANT]
+> When a survey or project owner's account is deleted from Microsoft Entra ID, it is soft deleted for 30 days.
+After 30 days, the account is hard deleted.
+> - If the deleted user was a **survey owner**, the survey is automatically deleted and all other project owners lose access to that survey.
+Survey response data is retained in Microsoft Dataverse until the retention policy is met.
+If the account is only deactivated and not deleted, the survey is not deleted but operations on it will fail.
+> - If the deleted user was a **project owner**, the project is deleted.
+However, if the project contains surveys owned by other active users, the project may still appear in the project list.
+>
+> Before the owner leaves, another project owner should [create a copy of the project](manage-projects.md#copy-a-project) to preserve the surveys and retain full access.
+We recommend using a service account to create and own surveys and projects to prevent disruption when individual users leave the organization.

 ## Update a project

 You can update your project with the copy of the same project.
 The copy can reside in the same environment or a different one.
 By updating a copy of the project, you can make incremental changes while its survey is being sent to respondents and receiving responses, without interrupting the survey.